OfekShochat/0xA2_chessengine/README.md

 0xA2 is a chess engine that uses a0 methods (or lc0) to play chess. but it performs a shallow alpha beta search with a neural network evaluation.
 also known by MCαβ (monte carlo alpha beta, see https://www.chessprogramming.org/MC%CE%B1%CE%B2)

+if you want to talk with me, you can join here! https://discord.gg/cTeagCWtMA

 ## current workings ##
 1. converted! now, I cant find the init function for the model (in pure tensorflow models it is called "init" but I cant find it within the operations of the model(I included the operations on the discussions tab!))